What are your COVID Safety protocols?

 Will we do other outdoor activities besides ziplining?

 You’ll be in the trees most of the time, and zipping from platform to platform is at the heart of Kohala Canopy Tour.
 The zip line tour also features other activities that are integral to your experience.
-We’ll transport you to and from our Big Island site in a Pinzgauer, an open-air, highly-capable all-terrain vehicle originally designed for the Swiss military.
-This 20 minute trek passes through Kapaau, a small plantation town and home to the statue of King Kamehameha, then climbs up through macadamia nut orchards with flocks of wild turkeys and open ranching lands with sweeping ocean views.
+We’ll transport you to and from our Big Island site in a Pinzgauer, an open-air, 6 wheel-drive all-terrain vehicle originally designed for the Swiss military.
+This 20-minute trek passes through Kapaau, a small plantation town and home to the statue of King Kamehameha, then climbs off-road through macadamia nut orchards with flocks of wild turkeys and open ranching lands with sweeping ocean views.
 Within the zip line course, you’ll cross several sky bridges arching high above a gulch, and you’ll hike one short slope to a resting spot.
-Twice, you’ll get to test your skills at rappelling as well, but rest assured that our guides will assist you at all times.
+Finally, you’ll get to test your skills at rappelling as well, but rest assured that our guides will assist you at all times.

 How safe are ziplines?